Home > javascript > log() - A lightweight wrapper for console.log

 And if you'd like it minified:

-Interestingly, the minified version of this script is smaller (262 bytes), and arguably more useful, than the minified firebugx.js, which I've covered before.
-Plus it has quite a few more features.
+Interestingly, the minified version of this script is smaller (262 148 bytes), and arguably more useful, than the minified firebugx.js, which I’ve covered before.
+Plus it has one more feature.

 Plus Firebug lite?